SiaFoundation/siad/modules/renter/README.md

 contract actions such as new contract formation and contract renewals.
 The Contractor determines which contracts are GoodForUpload and GoodForRenew and marks them accordingly.

+### Filesystem
+The Filesystem is responsible for ensuring that all of its supported file formats can be accessed in a threadsafe manner.
+It doesn't handle any persistence directly but instead relies on the underlying format's package to handle that itself.

 ### HostDB
 The HostDB curates and manages a list of hosts that may be useful for the renter